FreeBMD: Activities

 FreeBMD is engaged in an ongoing project to transcribe the General Register Office (GRO) of England and Wales indexes of Births, Marriages and Deaths.
 In 1999 they secured an agreement with the GRO to publish records that were more than 100 years old and initially concentrated on transcribing the marriage indexes, with births and deaths to a lesser degree.
 However, in 2003 the GRO agreed an open policy to transcribe all of the data and, since that time FreeBMD has transcribed births, marriages and deaths for later years.
 FreeBMD uses volunteer transcribers.
 By 2018 over 12000 volunteers had helped the project, transcribing from microfiches of the original register pages and also submitting individual entries.
 Most transcriptions for FreeBMD are created using specially-written safe software WinBMD and BMDVerify available from the FreeBMD website.

 Membership

-The organisation's facilities are available to all without the need to become a member.
-Those who transcribe data for the project sign up for membership online, in order to allow access to the relevant facilities.
+Records are available to all without the need to register as a member.
+A free membership is required in order to transcribe data.
+At the end of 2023, the project had 495 volunteer members working on transcriptions, representing a loss of 54 volunteers since the start of the year, and continuing a trend of dwindling volunteer numbers over the previous years.